seanmckinley/purest/README.md

 ## Requirements

-To be captain obvious, this does require you have access to a Pure Storage array.
+To be captain obvious, this does require you have access to a Pure Storage FlashArray.

 This library requires you use Ruby 2.3 or above.